| | |

 Staying in Húsavík would mean more driving on Day 9 but would make a more relaxed Day 10 in Húsavík.
 On the other hand, staying in Lake Myvatn would position you on Day 11 to get right back onto Route 1 first thing in the morning.
 Or you could compromise and choose accommodations somewhere between the two.

-Our accommodation, Skútustadir Guesthouse, is right across the road from Lake Myvatn.
+We stayed at Skútustadir Guesthouse, right across the road from Lake Myvatn.
 It’s a cross between a hotel and a hostel, with a large hostel-style kitchen and dining area to share.
 This isn’t a complaint; it was good to have so much room for cooking.
 We stayed in a row of rooms that looked on the outside like a temporary building, but felt like a comfortable and clean hotel room inside.
 The bathroom was simple but clean.
 Breakfast is included and was excellent, with locally-smoked fish and homemade jams.
 The guesthouse is a family-run business and includes an ice cream place on-site that uses locally-sourced milk.

 Image for pinterest